Siddiki/gghc/index.md

 ### Example output

 This is an example of snippets of a conference call that were processed by the program.
+In order of most negative to most positive the highlighting scheme is as follows: red, yellow, no highlight, green, blue.
 ----------
 ----------
 <html><style type='text/css'>